syncfusion-content/blazor-docs/blazor/multiselect-dropdown/virtualization.md

 # Virtualization in Blazor MultiSelect Dropdown Component

-The Virtual Scrolling feature is used to display a large amount of data that you require without buffering the entire load of a huge database records in the DropDowns, that is, when scrolling, the data manager request is sent to fetch some amount of data from the server dynamically.
-To achieve this scenario with DropDowns, set the [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfMultiSelect-2.html#Syncfusion_Blazor_DropDowns_SfMultiSelect_2_EnableVirtualization) to true.The following code demonstrates how to enable the virtualization in MultiSelect Dropdown component.
+The Virtual Scrolling feature is used to display a large amount of data that you require without buffering the entire load of huge database records in the DropDowns.
+That is, when scrolling, the data manager request will be sent to fetch some amount of data from the server dynamically.
+To achieve this scenario with DropDowns, set the [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_EnableVirtualization) to true.
+The following code explains how to enable the virtualization in MultiSelect Dropdown component.

 ```cshtml